 Fr.
 Nick was born December 11, 1961.
 He grew up at St. Nicholas Church in Detroit where he met and married Presvytera Liza in 1989.
 They have fostered children and are blessed with 3 children, Nicholas, Anna and Irini.
 Presvytera has a degree as a Legal Assistant and has worked at the Department of Religious Ed in Boston.

 Fr.
-Paul was born in Chicago, IL on February 28, 1951 and ordained to the Holy Priesthood at the Pro-Cathedral of St. Michael, Hammond, IN on January 20, 2001 by Archbishop Vsevolod of the UOCUSA.
+Paul was born in Chicago, IL in 1951 and ordained to the Holy Priesthood at the Pro-Cathedral of St. Michael, Hammond, IN on January 20, 2001 by His Eminence Archbishop Vsevolod of the UOCUSA.
+He was incardinated into the Greek Orthodox Archdiocese in 2009, and in 2017 His Eminence Metropolitan Nicholas of Detroit bestowed the office of Economos on him.

 Fr.
 Tom Michalos holds a bachelor's degree in Psychology (1992) from Wayne State University, a Master of Divinity Degree (1995) from Holy Cross Orthodox School of Theology, and Master Degree (2000) in Counselor Education from WSU.
 He is also a Licensed Counselor (LLPC) in the state of Michigan.
 Currently he is completing a school counseling internship at the International Academy of Macomb while beginning a Doctoral program in Counselor Education at WSU.